tale-toul/OCP4AzureIPI/README.md

 ```
 $ oc login -u kubeadmin https://api.jupiter.example.com:6443
 ```
 * **Access to non secure applications**.- Any non secure application routes created in the Openshift cluster using the _http_ protocol are accessible by default through the Application Gateway.
-The only requirement is that the hostname defined in the route can be resolved either by a wildcard DNS entry or by specific DNS records, no additional configuration is required in the Application Gateway.
+The only requirement is that the hostname defined in the route can be resolved either by a wildcard DNS entry or by specific DNS records; no additional configuration is required in the Application Gateway.

     For example if the wildcard DNS domain is valid for the domain _\*.apps.jupiter.example.com_, the cluster web console can be accessed at _https://console-openshift-console.apps.jupiter.example.com_
 * **Access to secure applications**.- Secure application routes are not accessible by default through the Application Gateway.
 To enable access to a secure application route that uses the _https_ protocol, its external FQDN hostname must be included in the list variable __ssl_listener_hostnames__.